 Why is this missed period so important, anyway?
 For the most part, it makes the whole calculation process much easier.
-Because most pregnancies last for approximately 40 weeks, the easiest way to estimate the due date is to figure out the last menstrual period and add 40 weeks to that, as noted in What to Expect.
-It's simple enough, but not everyone keeps detailed records of menstruation.
-Forgetting when exactly that last cycle took place is easy, especially for someone who is all caught up in the new baby phase.
-This is even trickier for people who deal with irregular periods, which can be notoriously difficult to predict.
+Because most pregnancies last for approximately 40 weeks, the easiest way to estimate the due date is to figure out the last menstrual period (LMP) and add 40 weeks to that, as noted in What to Expect.
+It's simple enough, but not everyone keeps detailed records of menstruation, and some people have irregular periods that are notoriously difficult to track.

-In addition to ultrasounds, there are developmental milestones that can guess the baby's age, and from there estimate a due date.
+In addition to ultrasounds and conception date estimates, there are developmental milestones that can guess the baby's age, and from there estimate a due date.
 For example, dopplers can first detect a baby's heartbeat around 10 to 12 weeks, as explained in WebMD.
 Once that amazing milestone occurs, the healthcare provider can estimate a due date more effectively.

 Also, it's possible to use fundal height measurement to guess the baby's approximate stage of development.
 Fundal height is the distance from the top of the uterus to the pubic bone, and it can play a neat role in pregnancy, as noted in the Mayo Clinic.
 At about halfway through the pregnancy, a fundal height measurement can be used to approximate the number of weeks a woman has been pregnant.
 A woman who is 29 weeks pregnant would have an expected fundal height measurement of around 29 centimeters, for example.
 The measurements may vary a little, but it's still an interesting way to estimate the baby's development, and from there the due date.

 For the most part, though, there's no reason to stress about getting the perfect due date, because pregnancies are all a little different.
 Babies tend to arrive when they're ready, regardless of what ultrasounds, dopplers, or fundal height measurements predict.
-Although due dates can make it easier for the ob-gyn to ensure the baby is growing and developing properly, it's an estimate and not a deadline, as noted in Parents.
+Although due dates can make it easier for the OB-GYN to ensure the baby is growing and developing properly, it's an estimate and not a deadline, as noted in Parents.
+“I try to not have moms focus on a due date but a due month rather!
+In most cases your baby will come when it’s ready!!” as birth and postpartum doula Liza Maltz tells Romper.
 In fact only about 5 percent of deliveries actually take place on their due date, as further noted by Parents.
-Wherever the pregnancy stands in the due date department, you'll just have to wait for the baby to arrive in his own time, like every one else.
+Wherever the pregnancy stands in the due date department, you'll just have to wait for the baby to arrive in his own time, like everyone else.